SalomePlatform/adao/doc/en/reference.rst

 **EvolutionModel**
     *Optional command*.
 This indicates the evolution model operator, usually noted :math:`M`, which describes an elementary step of evolution.
-Its value is defined as a "*Function*" type object.
-Different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
+Its value is defined as a "*Function*" type object or a "*Matrix*" type one.
+In the case of "*Function*" type, different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
 If there is some control :math:`U` included in the evolution model, the operator has to be applied to a pair :math:`(X,U)`.

 **InputVariables**
     *Optional command*.
 This command allows to indicates the name and size of